goacs2python/GOACS2-Module-7-Pair-Programming-Problem-Set/README.md

-# Module 5 Team Problem Set
+# Module 7 Pair Programming Problem Set

-Please complete one problem from the Module 5 Problem Set with a partner.
-The other problem will be completed on your own.
+Please complete the final problem from the Module 7 Problem Set with a partner or partners.

----

-### Instructions
-- Create a separate file for each program.
-- Name each file according to the name on the assignment page.
-- When you are finished, be sure to sync (commit and push) your code to GitHub

 ---